evertonjuniti/sjcam-owncast-aws/Instructions/docs-en-us/05-Owncast-EC2-instance-configuration.md

   - In the field below, click to select the specific Internet Gateway that exists for your VPC and then click the Save Changes button

 ### Don't forget to undo the rules as per the instructions above, this is necessary to ensure minimum access to avoid the risk of unwanted access
+### Remember to turn off the instances to avoid generating additional charges

 ---
 [⬅️ Previous: Configuring IAM policies, roles, and users](04-IAM.md) | [🏠 Index](../README.md) | [Next: Proxy EC2 instance configuration ➡️](06-Proxy-EC2-instance-configuration.md)